Semra Dinçer (actress)

 Semra Dinçer (25 July 1965 – 1 November 2021) was a Turkish actress.

 Dinçer was born in 1965, in Ankara.
 Despite not receiving a formal education in acting, she started her career in 1984 with a leading role in TRT series Köşe Dönücü.
 She was best known for her role in the series Kuzey Güney as Handan Tekinoğlu.
 She also served as a scriptwriter in seven movies and appeared in more than 42 films and TV series.

 Dinçer died on 1 November 2021, after suffering from lung cancer for two years.
-Her body was buried in the Osmanağa Village Cemetery in Ankara's Sincan district.
+Her body was buried in the Osmaniye Village Cemetery in Ankara's Sincan district.